Cold, Hard, Facts.

 With the more recent testing, ResoNix proves to be 13.5x as effective as Sonic Barrier, and Sonic Barrier would have an equal performance value of $38.48 per square foot vs ResoNix $8.50 per square foot.
 This product, while no longer produced, was a terrible value and overall one of the worst products tested.

 Something to take note of regarding the info above, while they don’t have the same thickness specs, the manufacturer of Sonic Barrier also makes pretty much all of the popular “3-in-1” products, such as Soundshield, Sound Skins, SQL Sound Mat, Sky High 3-in-1, GP STFU, Siless Hybrid, Focal, Blackhole, Morel Accudamp, DC Audio, Sundown, B2, and more.
-These all use the same butyl formula that is known for poor resonance control, as well as melting (as seen in the Reference Information & Guide page).
+These all use the same butyl formula that is known for poor resonance control, failure of performance due to heat cycles, as well as completely melting (as seen in the Reference Information & Guide page).
 Buyer beware.

 First photo is of the original testing, second photo is of the more recent testing.